wcchu/GoTick/README.md

 3. Reward

-Reward `R` is defined at the end of an episode, with 3 outcomes: winning, losing, and draw.
+Reward `R` is defined at the end of an episode, for each of the 3 outcomes: winning, losing, and draw.

 4. State